rtrompier/rust-agentai/README.md

 ```

 The <example_name> should match the filename of the example you want to run (without the file extension).
-For example, to run the example that includes the essential components required to implement an AI agent, use:
+For example, to run the example that includes the essential parts required to implement an AI agent, use:

 ```bash
 cargo run --example simple
 ```

-## Documentation

-Full documentation is available on [docs.rs](https://docs.rs/agentai).

-## Contributing

-Contributions are welcome!
-Please see our [CONTRIBUTING.md](https://github.com/AdamStrojek/rust-agentai/blob/master/CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/AdamStrojek/rust-agentai/blob/master/LICENSE) file for details.

-## Acknowledgements

-Special thanks to the creators of the [GenAI library](https://crates.io/crates/genai) for providing a robust framework for interfacing with various LLMs.

 <!-- cargo-rdme end -->